tabakg/quantum_state_diffusion/README.md

 ### Run and save to local machine

-Note that the `--verbose` option can be added for better debugging.
+Note that the `--quiet` option can be added to silence printing.
 By default, no data is saved.
 To save, you will need to 1) specify the output directory to the `/data` folder in the container using the `output_dir` argument and 2) map some directory on your local machine to this `/data` folder.
 We can do that like this:

            # on your local machine, let's say we want to save to Desktop